FrostKiwi/certbot-dns-ionos/README.md

 These scripts are created accoring to the [BETA DNS API](https://developer.hosting.ionos.com/docs/dns) docs from the 25.12.20.
 By default the authentication scripts waits for 30s to ensure DNS propagation.
 This can be disabled with "-d 0".

-Please note: Just to be sure, the authentication script does not temp-save the API keys.
+Please note: Just to be sure, the authentication script does not temp-save the API keys for use in the clean-up script.
 That's why you have to invoke the cleanup script with the API keys again.

 More details and usage information is provided by invoking either of the scripts with -h
 ## Dependencies